pawissanutt/oaas-rs/control-plane/oprc-crm/README.md

 Supporting service: `grpc.health.v1.Health`.

 Notes on messages returned by CRM:
 - All responses that include a deployment now use `DeploymentUnit` (from `commons/oprc-grpc`).
-The CRM builds CRDs from the `DeploymentUnit` using the `DeploymentRecordBuilder` and returns the input `DeploymentUnit` (or the one persisted) in list/get/status responses.
+The CRM builds CRDs from the `DeploymentUnit` using the `ClassRuntimeBuilder` and returns the input `DeploymentUnit` (or the one persisted) in list/get/status responses.
   - `DeploymentUnit` now optionally carries `odgm_config` so PM can pass explicit ODGM collections/partition/replica/shard and (optionally) invocation routes.

 Additional CRM-specific service